 Capital Project Selection Process: The Capital Improvement Plan is updated annually to make adjustments for changing capital needs, changes in availability and cost of funds, and to add a year of programming to replace the year just completed.
 The Capital Improvement Plan process begins in early January with an evaluation of the capital budgeting process to determine if there are any changes that will make the process more user-friendly, efficient, or effective.
+Next, departments conduct a fixed assets inventory to determine their capital needs.

 Each department that submits a capital request must complete a capital project request form.
-The request includes the following information: project title, department/division, link to strategic goal, expected life of equipment (when applicable), additional operating costs/savings, additional revenue or income, contingencies, project description, impact on other departments, and a justification for the request.
-The total cost for each project is also identified as part of the capital budgeting process.
+The request includes the following information: project title, department/division, link to strategic goal, expected life of equipment (when applicable), additional operating cost/savings, additional revenue or income, contingencies, project description, project update, alternatives, impact on other departments/operating budget, and a justification for the request.